A Historian in a Lab?

 When I was learning how to study history during graduate school, I had no idea that I would end up teaching it in a laboratory for three years…

-The Making and Knowing Project undertakes the textual and practical analysis of a late 16th-century anonymous French manuscript compilation of artisanal recipes on deposit at the Bibliothèque nationale de France known as Ms. Fr.
+M&K undertakes the textual and practical analysis of a late 16th-century anonymous French manuscript compilation of artisanal recipes on deposit at the Bibliothèque nationale de France known as Ms. Fr.
 640.

-The graduate laboratory-seminar, “Craft and Science: Objects and Their Making in the Early Modern World” is an integral part of the Making and Knowing Project, co-taught by Pamela and us postdocs working on the project.
+The graduate laboratory-seminar, “Craft and Science: Objects and Their Making in the Early Modern World” is an integral part of M&K, co-taught by Pamela and the postdocs working on the project.
 Our students come from various disciplines: Art History, Anthropology, Architecture, Creative Writing, History, Medieval and Renaissance Studies, and English Literature.

-Our students reconstruct manuscript entries that integrate their hands-on laboratory experiences into annotation essays (topics thus far have covered fish glue, silkworm cultivation, making a self-playing spinet, imitation gemstones, life casting butterfly wings and pansies, and a lot of other unexpected things.
+Students reconstruct manuscript entries that integrate their hands-on laboratory experiences into annotation essays.
+Topics cover fish glue, silkworm cultivation, making a self-playing spinet, imitation gemstones, life casting butterfly wings and pansies, and a host of other unexpected things.
 These essays make an argument about what their research reveals about process, materials, and 16th-century culture and society.
 They are presented in the open access online edition of Ms. Fr.
 640 hosted by Columbia University Libraries.

-Come see what we historians have been up to in the laboratory:
+Come see what we historians have been up to in the laboratory…